Crackers (album): Crackers: The Rockin' Party Album! (2006)

+Crackers: The Christmas Party Album (2022)

 Critical reception

+Upon its release, Malcolm Dome of Kerrang! called Crackers the "party album of the year", on which Slade "repackage some of their classics together with their own inimitable renderings of such tomes as 'Santa Claus Is Coming to Town', 'Okey Cokey' and 'Auld Lang Syne'/'You'll Never Walk Alone'."
+The Aberdeen Evening Express described it as a "raucous party LP" which "reviv[es] memories of Slade's heyday with also a sprinkling of seasonal favourites".

-Dave Thompson of AllMusic retrospectively described the album as "simultaneously the most joyously raucous, loud and singalong album in the entire Slade catalog, and the single most detestable record they ever made.
-He added "the entire album is so buoyant and boisterous that even hermits could play it, and believe they're having fun", but questioned whether it could be considered "a proper Slade album".
-In 2010, Classic Rock felt the album should be "avoided", stating: "This turkey was very much a nadir for Slade.
+Dave Thompson of AllMusic retrospectively described the album as "simultaneously the most joyously raucous, loud and singalong album in the entire Slade catalog, and the single most detestable record they ever made".
+He added that the album is "so buoyant and boisterous that even hermits could play it and believe they're having fun", but questioned whether it could be considered "a proper Slade album".
+In 2010, Classic Rock felt the album should be "avoided", stating, "This turkey was very much a nadir for Slade.
 The combination of re-recorded hits and festive fare achieved its commercial goal, but the album's very existence slammed the credibility of HMS Slade amidships like some unforgiving German torpedo."